skip to content

 At the end of the course students should be able to:

-• identify typical examples of drugs which are used to restore physiological functions in the cardiovascular, renal, respiratory, digestive, peripheral nervous and central nervous systems
+• Demonstrate an understanding of the mechanism of drug classes used to restore, or manipulate, physiological functions in the cardiovascular, renal, respiratory, digestive, reproductive, peripheral nervous and central nervous systems.

-• demonstrate an understanding of the use of drugs to control inflammation and immune responses or to kill bacteria, viruses or malignant cells
+• Demonstrate an understanding of the mechanisms of drug classes used to control inflammation and immune responses or to kill bacteria, viruses, parasites or malignant cells.

 Lecure Topics